Spark Your Marketing with Artificial Intelligence

 “It’s not like AI is this awesome hammer and all you need to do is find a bunch of nails.
 It comes down to what business problems you want to solve.” – Machine learning expert[1]

-Privacy Act Statement: Your information will be used to understand the needs of customers and improve USPS sales and marketing efforts.
+Privacy Act Statement: Your information will be used to provide appropriate materials and publications, to understand the needs of customers and improve USPS sales and marketing efforts, and to facilitate and support marketing initiatives.
 Collection is authorized by 39 U.S.C.
 401, 403, and 404.
-Supplying your information is voluntary, but if not provided, we may not be able to fulfill your request.
+Supplying your information is voluntary, but if not provided, we may not be able to furnish the requested material, improve and promote USPS sales and marketing efforts, or allow participation in USPS sales and marketing initiatives.
 We do not disclose your information to third parties without your consent, except to act on your behalf or request, or as legally required.
-This includes the following limited circumstances: to a congressional office on your behalf; to agents or contractors when necessary to fulfill a business function; to a U.S. Postal Service auditor; for law enforcement purposes, to labor organizations as required by applicable law; incident to proceedings involving the Postal Service, to government agencies in connection with decisions as necessary, to agencies and entities for financial matters, and for customer services purposes.
-For more information regarding our privacy policies visit www.usps.com/privacypolicy
+This includes the following limited circumstances: to a congressional office on your behalf; to agents or contractors when necessary to fulfill a business function; to a U.S. Postal Service auditor; for law enforcement purposes; to labor organizations as required by applicable law; incident to proceedings involving the Postal Service; to government agencies in connection with decisions as necessary; to agencies and entities for financial matters, and for customer services purposes.
+For more information regarding our privacy policies visit